oiraqi/paradigms/README.md

 # Programming Paradigms
 This repository provides theoritical knowledge about, and practical skills in advanced programming paradigms.
 It builds on the background acquired in introductory programming courses (including OOP) and other prerequisite courses (OS, Computer Communication, Database Systems), to tackle programming models used in professional, enterprise-grade software development.
 Covered topics are organized in five parts, where each builds on previous ones:
-- **Part I. Programming for communication:** Client/server model and programming
+- **P1.
+Programming for communication:** Client/server model and programming
-- **Part II.
+- **P2.
 Programming for integration:** Service-oriented model and programming
-- **Part III.
+- **P3.
 Programming for performance:** Multithreaded and asynchronous programming
-- **Part IV.
+- **P4.
 Programming for extensibility:** Functional and reactive programming
-- **Part V. Programming for scalability:** Distributed and parallelized programming
+- **P5.
+Programming for scalability:** Distributed and parallelized programming

 This repository adopts the 3 most popular programming languages: Python, JavaScript and Java.
 It uses each time the most suitable language(s) to support and illustrate the concepts covered in each part.